chibuikemprince/socket-ethereum-transacton/README.md

 ### Running the Application

 1. Run `docker-compose up --build` to start the defined services.
-2. The application should be accessible on `http://localhost:3000` and the MySQL database on `localhost:3306`.
+2. The application should be accessible on `http://localhost:3000`

 ## Design Choices and Assumptions